awsdocs/amazon-sns-developer-guide/doc_source/channels-sns-sms-tfn-register.md

 ### Manual form\-based registration process for toll\-free numbers in regions other than Amazon Pinpoint regions<a name="manual-form-registration"></a>

-1. Use the following example registration form to complete the required information in the TFN registration CSV file\.
-To download the CSV template, choose [US\_TFN\_Registration\.zip](https://e030cbef99d049799cd4c36a33e56afa.s3.amazonaws.com/US_TFN_Registration.zip)\.
+1. Download this [US\_TFN\_Registration\.zip](https://e030cbef99d049799cd4c36a33e56afa.s3.amazonaws.com/US_TFN_Registration.zip) and use the example registration form \(AWS US Toll\-Free Registration Form\-Business \- Final\.docx\) to complete the required information in the TFN registration CSV file \(bulkUStfn \- Final\.csv\)\.

    Each registration request or use case can only have up to five TFNs\.
 If you believe you qualify for an exemption to this rule, provide a detailed explanation for consideration\.
 List all phone numbers associated with the registration or use case\.
-![\[Example toll-free registration form.\]](http://docs.aws.amazon.com/sns/latest/dg/images/SNS-toll-free-registration-form-1.png)![\[Example toll-free registration form.\]](http://docs.aws.amazon.com/sns/latest/dg/images/SNS-toll-free-registration-form-2.png)

 1. Create a case with [AWS Support](https://console.aws.amazon.com/support/home#/)\.
 Attach your completed CSV file to the case, and submit the TFN registration request\.